Information Disclosure Based on the TCFD Recommendations

 Short-, medium-, and long-term climate-related risks and opportunities identified by the organization and the impact thereof on the organization’s business, strategies, and financial plan

 Chori conducts scenario analyses to assess the transition risks and physical risks of climate change.
-In fiscal 2021, we analyzed the 2℃ and 4℃ scenarios, and in fiscal 2022, we reanalyzed and examined the 1.5℃ and 4℃ scenarios.
+Whereas analysis was performed enlisting the 2˚C and 4˚C scenarios in fiscal 2021, analysis and examination enlists the 1.5˚C and 4˚C scenarios from fiscal year 2022 onward.
 Under the 1.5℃ scenario, similar to the 2℃ scenario, the increase in physical risks is expected to be moderate, and we expect an increasing number of opportunities to develop and expand sales of environment-friendly products.
 Meanwhile, under the 4℃ scenario, physical risks, such as unseasonable weather, will likely increase due to the lack of progress in climate change measures.

 Based on the above assumptions and background, we conducted a scenario analysis for the period up to 2030.
 On the basis of these results, we identified the following risks and opportunities related to climate change and determined their impact on our business and the measures we will take in response.